-When you upload your CSV file, you will be prompted to map the Aha! for Marketing fields to your fields.
+When you upload your CSV file, you will be prompted to map the Aha! fields to your fields.
 After you confirm the right column headings, click the Import button.
-The import will happen automatically; when it is complete, you will see a confirmation message with a link to the location of your newly created Aha! for Marketing data.
+The import will happen automatically; when it is complete, you will see a confirmation message with a link to the location of your newly created Aha! data.
 If there are any errors during the import, an error message will be displayed with instructions on how to correct the problem.

 File format issues

 The Import from CSV feature only supports files that have UTF-8 encoding.
 UTF-8 encoding supports all writing systems around the world, including special Asian- and European-language characters.
 However, there are some characters that are often found in exports from bug tracking systems that are not valid for UTF-8.
 In that case, you may see this error message during the import:

 CSV file is invalid: invalid byte sequence in UTF-8.

 The most common cause for this message is the existence of curly quotation marks and apostrophes — often with text that was created in MS Word or Outlook.
 There are two ways to convert your CSV file to UTF-8 encoding: